 The MEFA Undergraduate Loan is offered through the Massachusetts Educational Financing Authority.
 MEFA is a non-profit self-financing state authority that serves students and families in Massachusetts and families of out-of-state students pursuing higher education in Massachusetts.
 The MEFA Undergraduate Loan is a private educational family loan offered at a fixed interest rate.
 The fixed rate will vary based on the repayment option you select.
 The MEFA Undergraduate Loan requires a credit-worthy borrower and all applicants must be either a U.S. citizen or permanent resident.
 Applicants may borrow up to the cost of attendance minus any financial aid the student will receive.

-For more information about the MEFA Undergraduate Loan, you should view or call MEFA at 800-449-6332.
+For more information about the MEFA Undergraduate Loan, you should click here or call MEFA at 1-800-449-6332.

 The University has been processing private educational loans through Citizens Bank for the past ten years.
-Thirty-two Clark University borrowers utilizing this loan program had a 56% approval rating for the 2013-2014 year.
-The average loan borrowed this past year was $12,600.
+Clark University borrowers utilizing this loan program had a 58% approval rating for the 2014-2015 year.
+The average loan borrowed this past year was $12,850.

 The Smart Option Student Loan (funded by Sallie Mae) can be a solution for students who still need funds after they have maximized their eligibility through the federal student loan programs.
 With this loan, the student can borrow up to the full cost of education less any other financial aid the student has received.
 The Smart Option Student Loan offers a deferred repayment option, interest only, and an immediate repayment option, offering a fixed or variable interest rate.
 This is a no fee private loan program.

 Private loan borrowers at the University have been utilizing Sallie Mae loans for the past twenty years.
-Sixty-six Clark University borrowers utilizing this loan program had a 55% approval rating with a co-signer for the 2013-2014 year.
-The average Smart Loan borrowed was $12,000.
+Clark University borrowers utilizing this loan program had a 55% approval rating with a co-signer for the 2014-2015 year.
+The average Smart Loan borrowed was $13,600.

-For additional information on the Wells Fargo Collegiate Loan, you should view or call 800-658-3567.
+For more information on Discover Student Loans, you should click here or call

 The best way to decide what option meets your needs is to compare the terms of each loan program.
 To assist you, we have created a loan comparison chart which briefly describes the components of each program.